vgene/bencher_scrape/README.md

 The default configuration does the following:

 - [ ] Scrapes crates.io and downloads crates
-- [X] Benchmarks crates after compiling with _both_ (unmodified and modified) rustc versions
+- [X] Benchmarks crates after compiling with both (unmodified and modified) rustc versions
-- [ ] Runs crate tests using the version compiled with modified rust
+- [ ] Runs crate tests using the specified rustc version
 - [X] Diffs benchmark output and copies data-aggregation and plotting scripts into the crate directory
+- [ ] Diffs test output

 In the following subdirectories under [crates](https://github.com/nataliepopescu/bencher_scrape/tree/master/crates):